Albio-dev/SON_pyspark/README.md

 The benchmark program takes care of loading the data where it needs to.
 Results are saved in the file `logs/benchmark.log`.

-The benchmark dataset can be changed by defining a preprocessing function which returns the dataset as list in the `Scripts/preprocessing.py` file and then passing it as argument to the benchmark preprocessing function call (line 123).
+The benchmark dataset can be changed by defining a preprocessing function which returns the dataset as list in the `Scripts/preprocessing.py` file and then passing it as argument to the benchmark preprocessing function call (line 125).

-It is possible to configure the benchmark by changing the parameters in the file at line 125.
+It is possible to configure the benchmark by changing the parameters in the file at line 127 (like the support to use and the number of partitions to create).
-By changing the support parameter it is possible to change the frequency threshold for the frequent itemsets, while by changing the partitions parameter it is possible to change the number of partitions used by the algorithm.
-By default is set to None, wich lets the specific partitioner assign it.
+By changing the `support` parameter it is possible to change the frequency threshold for the frequent itemsets, while by changing the `partitions` parameter it is possible to change the number of partitions used by the algorithm.
+By default it is set to *None*, wich lets the specific partitioner assign it.
 The local instance will by default use one partition per core, while the Database version will use the connector partitioner.
-By setting partitions anything other than *None* will force both DB and local versions to use the specified number of partitions.
+By setting `partitions` anything other than *None* will force both DB and local versions to use the specified number of partitions.

 Note: **Choosing the number of partitions is an important operation because if we have too many, the support of each partition will be too low for the algorithm to find frequent itemsets inside the single partition (Apriori in our case) to work well.
 Otherwise, if the number of partitions is too low we will not appreciate the benefits of the parallelization that Spark can apply to the computation.**